-For 20 years, the MSR and its supporters have held the Graduation Celebration.
+For 22 years, the Spokesman-Recorder 501 (c) (3) and its supporters have held the Graduation Celebration.
 Through this celebration, the Spokesman-Recorder publicly acknowledges African and African American high school graduates for their achievements and rewards them with a scholarship to help them further their education pursuits.

 Past keynote speakers have included everyone from Kimberly Elise, Tavis Smiley and L.L.
 Cool J, to local notable figures like Nekima Levy-Pounds.

 Your financial support will help us ensure that this event continues to give young adults and their families the recognition and the encouragement so vital to their continued success and well-being.
 Click here to donate today.

 (See highlights from Sister Spokesman: “Domestic Violence – Don’t Be Blinded” event)